 When you are part of a team, you need to remember that each member is different from you.
 They think and speak differently and have different skills and priorities.
 These differences are what make your team effective, but this can also lead to some of the biggest pain points.

 As developers, we need to remember that our team members rarely understand any dev talk or any dev standards.
 So, when a team member comes with a change, idea, or request, we need to put ourselves in their shoes and understand their perspective.
 They are not attacking your work, or trying to make your job harder, or trying to waste your time.
 So, don’t be offended or defensive.

-Also, don’t just ignore your team members because they don’t understand what browser cache is or what SSL means.
+Also, don’t just ignore your team members because they don’t understand what a browser cache is or what SSL means.
 Taking the lone wolf approach to your work will make said work less effective as it lacks the value from different perspectives.
 Not to mention the lone wolf work ethic will more than likely lead to job loss.

 It all starts and ends with communication